xrdocs/programmability/_blogs/2022-08-16-rahul-gnmi.md

 An RPC (Remote Procedure Call) is a mechanism in which a system 'A' (client) runs a program (or a process) on another system 'B' (server) and receives the output of this process as a response.
 It works on a client-server model and uses TCP protocols and JSON/XML as encodings to transmit request/response data.

-# What the problem with traditional RPC?
+# What's the problem with traditional RPC?

 The problem starts with JSON/XML data formats.
 These text-based formats aren't the best when it comes to data compression.
 These formats transfer additional data (basically semantics) along with the actual data and this leads to a huge amount of data being transferred between client and server.

-This problem is addressed in gRPC, and therefore gRPC is preferred over RPC.
+Other solutions also available such as Apache RPC, but for this article we will focus on gRPC.

 # What is gRPC?